DjPale/IsometricEdit/README.md

 - `Ctrl-r` rebuilds the path graph based on the latest tile data and applies offsets
 - `Ctrl-d` brings up the path editor for the tag under the tile cursor
 - `Ctrl-arrows` adjust individual tile offset
+- `F1..F12` tag current map location with a given number from 0 to 11
 - `0..9` and `a..z` selects the group.
 Use mouse wheel to scroll through all tiles

 #### Tile selector / Group editor